gregridgeway/COS-police-use-of-force/code/README.md

 - [`mcmcSPD.R`](mcmcSPD.R) Analysis of use-of-force data from Seattle PD

 - [`postMCMCanalysis.R`](postMCMCanalysis.R) Analysis of the posterior samples from the three simulations and the Seattle PD data.
 Labels blocks of code that connect to specific sections, tables, and figures in the article

+# Supplemental results code

+## Appendix F: Placebo test of outlier detection

+- [`mcmcSPDpermute.R`](mcmcSPDpermute.R) R script for Appendix F, placebo test that runs the conditional ordinal stereotype model on permuted versions of the Seattle data

+- [`postMCMCanalysisSPDpermute.R`](postMCMCanalysisSPDpermute.R) R script for processing the results of the MCMC draws produced from [`mcmcSPDpermute.R`](mcmcSPDpermute.R)

+# Code for verifying calculations

 - [`testCLcalculation.R`](testCLcalculation.R) A range of tests to ensure that the conditional likelihood calculation is correct.
 This script is not used to produce any results for the article.
 It shows a range of tests that were used to ensure the correctness of the calculations